 March 31, 2022: New findings suggest that mRNA vaccines do not reach significant concentrations in the placenta given the absence of COVID-19 spike protein in placental tissue.
 This study adds evidence to the growing safety of COVID-19 mRNA vaccination during pregnancy.

 There is currently no evidence that COVID-19 vaccination has any adverse impact on female or male fertility.
 There is also no evidence vaccination adversely impacts pregnancy outcomes or causes adverse effects while breastfeeding (to include in breastfed infants/children).

-As of January 17, 2022, more than 187,931 pregnant individuals have been vaccinated in the U.S. and entered into CDC's v-safe registry.
 Side effects of these vaccines during pregnancy are similar to those expected among the non-pregnant population.
 Side effects are generally short-lived; no adverse effects to fetuses have been identified.
 Fever following vaccination can be treated with acetaminophen to decrease adverse-fever associations risks (talk with health care provider).

 Recent reports show that individuals who received mRNA COVID-19 vaccines during pregnancy and/or while breastfeeding have passed antibodies to their fetuses.
 These antibodies could help protect infants/children, but more information is necessary to determine effectiveness of these antibodies and how long they may last.